General Child Neurology

 See ProfileIgor Prufer MD

-Dr. Prufer of Texas Tech University Health Sciences Center has no relevant financial relationships to disclose.
+Dr. Prufer of University of California, San Francisco has no relevant financial relationships to disclose.

 See ProfileAlexandra Prufer-Araujo MD

-Dr. Prufer-Araujo of the Federal University of Rio de Janeiro received consulting fees from Biogen.
+Dr. Prufer-Araujo of the Federal University of Rio de Janeiro received consulting fees from Biogen as a consultant and speaker and from Novartis as an advisory board member.

 See ProfileChristina M Marra MD